Wednesday, 15 July 2015

 Sasha is about to move into Year 4 at a mainstream Junior school.
 Year 3 has gone 'OK', and I measure that by the fact that she does still attend school every day without me having to drag her there.
 She attends, but she only occasionally takes part.
 She joins in with some sessions, on a good day, if the topic has caught her attention, but the rest of the time she spends sitting at her desk, on her own, in the corner of the classroom.
 Or she works outside the class with an assistant.
 She often chooses to read quietly to herself.
 She rarely records any work.
 As I walk up to the classroom every morning, I see beautiful wall murals with pictures and writing from all the other children, but hardly ever any done by Sasha.
 It's not that the school haven't tried; they have, and I applaud them for their effort.

 I've always said that we are lucky that Sasha is consistent, and she acts the same way at school as she does at home.
-On the other hand it is a real shame; from time to time I wish she could conform just enough to get through school tests and assessments so we can really understand what level she is at.
+On the other hand it is a real shame; from time to time I wish she could conform just enough to get through school tests and assessments so we can really understand what level she is at and how we move forward with her education.
 Her consistency has helped us immensely though, as I feel others have quickly understood when I've explained that you can't make her do anything she doesn't want to do.
-They may not believe me initially, but the PDA strategies are all that works with Sasha.
+They may not believe me initially, but the PDA approaches are all that works with Sasha.
 I've had over six years of trying to perfect them; I'm not there yet.
 I know though, that I will continue to meet people in life who believe that Sasha should just do it, that we give her too much choice, and that being 'stricter' would work.
 I have to sigh inwardly, give them as much information as I can, and let them make their own mistakes.

 Sasha needs motivating in a different way from all the other children.
 She is never going to be one of the pack, and this of course makes life in a mainstream school very difficult.
 Both school and Sasha have coped admirably up until now, but at any point, if the right support is not in place, there could be a breakdown.
 It has been proven already though, that with the right motivation, from the right people, in the right environment, Sasha can thrive.